MrTuge123/League_of_Legends_Analysis/README.md

 ### Issues with Multicollinearity

 Even after dropping the most obvious redundancies, many of our 25‑minute features remain highly correlated.
 For example, teams that secure more kills typically accumulate more gold and experience, while opponents with higher death counts correspondingly lag behind.
 This interdependence can lead to unstable coefficient estimates in a standard logistic regression.
-Therefore, in the following regression models, we will need to either address these issues or interpret the results with causion.
+Therefore, in the following regression models, we will need to either address these issues or interpret the results with caution.

 ![Correlation Matrix of Features](images/corr_matrix.png)